 No, seriously I do.

-They are just like my strawberry chocolate chip cookie recipe all dressed up for fall!
-Loaded with chocolate and chocolate chips, studded with more chocolate chips and scented with truck load of spices!
+They are just as pretty as my Pumpkin Oatmeal Cookies all dressed up for fall!
+Loaded with dark chocolate and chocolate chips, studded with more chocolate chips and scented with truck load of spices!

 - They are chewy and oh-so-soft

 - Super thick (Thanks to the perfect amount of corn starch we are adding)!

 - Filled with massive pumpkin and soul satisfying spice flavors

 - These don’t taste like some dense pumpkin cake (like most pumpkin cookie recipe out there)